vuetable/docs/api/vuetable/events.md

   - event: `Event` -- the MouseObject event
 - **usage:**

-  This event will be fired when a cell in the tabel body has been clicked.
+  This event will be fired when a cell in the table body has been clicked.